-Total Fund Balances - Total Governmental Funds

-Amounts reported for governmental activities in the Statement of Net Position are different because:

-Capital assets used in governmental activities were not current financial resources.
+Total Fund Balances - Total Governmental Funds \$ 13,199,432 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities were not current financial resources.
 Therefore, they were not reported in the Governmental Funds Balance Sheet.
-The capital assets were adjusted as follows:

-Non-depreciable Depreciable, net \$ 7,715,206 7,139,421 Total capital assets 14,854,627 Unavailable revenue recorded in the fund financial statements resulting from activities in which revenues were earned but funds were not available are reclassified as revenues in the Government-Wide Financial Statements.
+The capital assets were adjusted as follows: Non-depreciable Depreciable, net \$ 7,715,206 7,139,421 Total capital assets 14,854,627 Unavailable revenue recorded in the fund financial statements resulting from activities in which revenues were earned but funds were not available are reclassified as revenues in the Government-Wide Financial Statements.
 602,223 Interest payable on long-term debt did not require current financial resources.
 Therefore, interest payable was not reported as a liability in the Governmental Funds Balance Sheet.
 (9,145) Internal service funds were used by management to charge the costs of certain activities, such as employee benefits, to individual funds.
 The assets and liabilities of the Internal service funds were included in governmental activities in the Government-Wide Statement of Net Position.
 1,051 In the Government-Wide Financial Statements, employer contributions made for pension and OPEB subsequent to the measurement date, certain differences between actuarial amounts and actual results for pension are deferred and are applied to the net pension and OPEB liabilities or amortized in future periods, however these items do not impact the Governmental Funds Balance Sheet: Deferred outflows of resources - pension Deferred outflows of resources - OPEB Deferred inflows of resources - pension Deferred inflows of resources - OPEB 5,086,256 216,812 (507,402) (332,428) Long-term liabilities were not due and payable in the current period.
 Therefore, they were not reported in the Governmental Funds Balance Sheet.
-Compensated absences - due within one year Long term debt - due within one year Compensated absences - due in more than one year (750,000) (208,839) (414,940)

-Compensated absences - due in more than one year (414,940) Long term debt - due in more than one year (1,154,771) Total OPEB liability - due within one year (91,634) Total OPEB liability - due in more than one year (1,630,675) Net pension liability (13,369,294) Total long-term liabilities (17,620,153) Net Position of Governmental Activities \$ 15,491,273
+Compensated absences - due within one year Long term debt - due within one year Compensated absences - due in more than one year Long term debt - due in more than one year Total OPEB liability - due within one year Total OPEB liability - due in more than one year Net pension liability (750,000) (208,839) (414,940) (1,154,771) (91,634) (1,630,675) (13,369,294) Total long-term liabilities (17,620,153) Net Position of Governmental Activities \$ 15,491,273

-City of Sebastopol Statement of Revenues, Expenditures and Changes in Fund Balances Governmental Funds For the year ended June 30, 2024
+Statement of Revenues, Expenditures and Changes in Fund Balances Governmental Funds